rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

 Instructions below are based on run on Mac 10.12 (Sierra) referencing http://sikulix.com/quickstart/

+<a name="Install-1.1.0"></a>

+### Install-1.1.0

 0. If this is your first time:<br />
-   create a folder to hold Sikulix bits.
+   create a folder to hold the SikuliX installer:

+   On a Mac:

    <pre>
    cd ~
-   mkdir sikulix
+   mkdir sikulix-1.1.0-install
-   cd ~/sikulix
+   cd ~/sikulix-1.1.0-install
    </pre>

    (Capitalization is distracting)